argythana/r4m_public_demo/README.md

 The data being used are of various categories, text, numeric, categorical, quantitative, date, time, geolocation, binary, multi-class.
 Tasks begin with simple python tasks such as working with strings and basic data containers, such as to fix email lists.
-Tasks include working on the data with advaced ML algorithms and visualisation tools.
+Tasks gradually advance to include working on the data with advaced ML algorithms and visualisation tools.

 At the end of studying the material, students should be able to:
 * manage and preproccess data of various types,